quicwg/base-drafts/draft-ietf-quic-recovery.md

 A packet is declared lost under the following conditions:

-* The packet is unacknowledged, retransmittable, and was sent prior to an acknowledged packet.
+* The packet is unacknowledged, ack-eliciting, and was sent prior to an acknowledged packet.

 * Either its packet number is kPacketThreshold smaller than an acknowledged